zni/xmachine/README.md

 ## Alright... now what?

-With `bin/bus`, `bin/cpu`, and `bin/mem` built you can now do some stuff... eventually.
+With `bin/cpu` and `bin/mem` built you can now do some stuff... eventually.

 ```
-$ bin/bus &
 $ bin/mem -f local/<file>.aout &
 $ bin/cpu &
 ```

-Failure to start the devices in that order will probably break things right now.

 ## Why?